Learning Over Dirty Data with Minimal Repairs: Proofs

 \subsection{Proof for Theorem \ref{theorem:SVMapproximatingneveroverimpute}}

-For any incomplete example $\mathbf{x}_i$ returned from Algorithm \ref{alg:SVMapproximate}, the incomplete example is a support vector in at least one repair to $\mathbf{X}$.
-Based on Theorem \ref{theorem:SVMminImputeEquivalence}, it is part of the minimal imputation.
+For any incomplete sample $\mathbf{x}_i$ returned from Algorithm 1 in main content for SVM, the incomplete sample is a support vector in at least one repair to $\mathbf{X}$.
+Based on Theorem 3, it is part of the minimal repair.

-\subsection{Proof for Theorem \ref{theorem:SVMapproximatingrate}}
+\subsection{Proof for Theorem \ref{theorem:SVMapproximatingrate2}}

-To help prove Theorem \ref{theorem:SVMapproximatingrate}, we first represent missing values by a hyperbox.
-Suppose we construct a hyperbox below where each edge represents a missing value, and the length of an edge is the length of the corresponding missing value's interval.
-Therefore, each corner of the hyperbox represents an edge repair ($\mathbf{X}^e$), and any point within the hyperbox is a valid repair ($\mathbf{X}^r$).

-For an incomplete example $\mathbf{x}_i$, if we exhaustively search each possible repair $\mathbf{X}^r \in \mathbf{X}^R$, and the incomplete example $\mathbf{x}_i$ is not a support vector in any repair, we are $100\%$ confident to conclude that $\mathbf{x}_i$ is not part of the minimal imputation set $S_{min}$ by its definition.
-In Algorithm \ref{alg:SVMapproximate}, we search a subset of edge repairs and check support vector membership.
-Based on Theorem \ref{theorem:SVMonlycheckedgerepairs}, if $\mathbf{x}_i$ is not a support vector for any edge repair we search in Algorithm \ref{alg:SVMapproximate}, the incomplete example is not a support vector for any repair that is within the convex hull constructed with the searched edge repairs.
-In this scenario, the probability that this incomplete example is not part of the minimal imputation (not a support vector for any repair), $p(\mathbf{x}_i)$, is the accumulated probability over repairs that Algorithm 1 visits.
-For a missing value $x_{ij}$, denote the set of edge repairs that Algorithm 1 visits by $x_{ij}^{visited}$.
-As a result, we have the following:
+Given the iterative algorithm of finding the minimal repair for SVM (Algorithm 1 in the main content), we first characterize the probability that the imputation set returned at iteration $k$ misses one or more incomplete samples that belong to the minimal repair.